gopheracademy/gopheracademy-web/content/advent-2018/exploring-byte-parsing-apis-in-go.md

 +++

 Several years ago, I began exploring Linux's Netlink inter-process communication interface.
-Netlink is typically used for retrieving information from the Linux kernel, and in order to cross the kernel boundary, information is typically packed into Netlink attributes.
+Netlink is used for retrieving information from the Linux kernel, and in order to cross the kernel boundary, information is typically packed into Netlink attributes.
 After some experimentation, I created my own [netlink package](https://github.com/mdlayher/netlink) for Go.